atricore/josso-site/src/content/getting-started.md

 components such as a directory server or an application server, by just pulling and running the corresponding docker container.

-Finally, docker compose is used for orchestrating containers, namely how containers are launched and their configuration.
+Finally, Docker Compose is used for orchestrating containers, namely how containers are launched and their configuration.

 ### Foreword about Vagrant and Docker